Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Discussion

+To begin, \cite{Pani_2014} use the most general stationary axisymmetric metric that includes first order rotation terms rather than the stationary Schwarzshield metric used in this paper.
+In addition to this, there is a fundamental difference between the definitions of the tidal Love numbers and tidal deformabilities between this work and theirs.
+This based on the way that the even parity perturbation equations are treated.
 There are both metric and scalar perturbations in the even parity case, and the relationship between them is not trivial.
 In the Einstein Frame, the metric tensor and the scalar field are not coupled.
 As a change in the metric should not affect the scalar-field and vice-versa, it is important to construct two independent first-order perturbation equations.
 One for the metric perturbation and one for the scalar.
 This differs from the approach in \cite{Pani_2014}, where the two even parity equations are coupled.
 It is unsurprising, then, that \cref{eq:H-master-eq,eq:vp-master-eq} are different from the equations presented in \cite{Pani_2014}.
 The resulting tidal Love numbers must also differ.
-The definition for the scalar tidal Love number in this paper also differs from that in \cite{Pani_2014}. \cite{Pani_2014} does not include a source term in their definition of the scalar tidal Love number and we do.
+The definition for the scalar tidal Love number in this paper also differs from that in \cite{Pani_2014}. \cite{Pani_2014} does not include a source term in their definition of the scalar tidal Love number, and we do.
 This is because they are considering the perturbation in the scalar field produced by a change in the metric rather than by a change in the scalar field.
 This paper also includes the $\ell = 3,4$ even parity Love numbers and tidal deformabilities in Sec. \ref{app:higher_order}, which have not been presented before.

-This paper approaches tidal effects through the lens of gravitational wave parameter estimation.
-The mass-radius-tidal deformability relationships explored in this paper can be applied directly to \ac{GW} parameter estimation of \ac{GW}s from binary neutron star and neutron star-black hole systems.